MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/create.md

 ## Flags:
 ```
     --bucket string                 Name of the bucket to be created (required)
-    --bucket-is-prefix              Use bucket name as prefix value to generate a unique bucket name (required)
+    --bucket-is-prefix              Use bucket name as prefix value to generate a unique bucket name (default false)
     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
     --enable-versioning             Enable versioning for this bucket (default true)
     --grant-write array(object)     Allows grantees to create objects in the bucket